Unveiling Coty (COTY)'s Value: Is It Really Priced Right? A Comp

 Understanding GF Value

-The GF Value represents the current intrinsic value of a stock derived from our exclusive method.
-It is calculated based on three factors: historical multiples (PE Ratio, PS Ratio, PB Ratio and Price-to-Free-Cash-Flow) that the stock has traded at, GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of the business performance.
-The GF Value Line on our summary page gives an overview of the fair value that the stock should be traded at.
-If the stock price is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
-On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.
+The GF Value is a proprietary measure that gives an overview of a stock's fair value.
+It is calculated based on historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
+If a stock's price is significantly above the GF Value Line, it is likely overvalued, and its future return may be poor.
+Conversely, if it is significantly below the GF Value Line, it may be undervalued, and its future return could be high.

-According to GuruFocus' valuation method, Coty (COTY, Financial) appears to be significantly overvalued.
-The stock's fair value is estimated based on historical multiples, an internal adjustment based on the company's past business growth, and analyst estimates of future business performance.
-At its current price of $12.15 per share, Coty has a market cap of $10.40 billion, indicating that the stock is significantly overvalued.
-As a result, the long-term return of its stock is likely to be much lower than its future business growth.
+According to GuruFocus' valuation method, Coty (COTY, Financial) appears to be modestly overvalued.
+With a market cap of $9.80 billion at its current price of $11.4 per share, the long-term return of its stock is likely to be lower than its business growth.

 Financial Strength

-Before investing in a company, it's crucial to assess its financial strength.
-Companies with poor financial strength pose a higher risk of permanent loss.
-The cash-to-debt ratio and interest coverage can provide insights into a company's financial strength.
-Coty has a cash-to-debt ratio of 0.05, which is worse than 87.12% of 1801 companies in the Consumer Packaged Goods industry.
-Overall, Coty's financial strength is rated 4 out of 10, indicating poor financial health.
+Investing in companies with poor financial strength can lead to a higher risk of permanent loss.
+Therefore, understanding a company's financial strength is crucial.
+Coty's cash-to-debt ratio of 0.05 is worse than 86.96% of the companies in the Consumer Packaged Goods industry, indicating that its financial strength is poor.

 Profitability and Growth

-Profitable companies, especially those with consistent profitability over the long term, pose less risk for investors.
-Coty has been profitable 4 over the past 10 years.
-Over the past twelve months, the company had a revenue of $5.60 billion and Earnings Per Share (EPS) of $0.57.
-Its operating margin is 9.67%, which ranks better than 72.65% of 1832 companies in the Consumer Packaged Goods industry.
-Overall, GuruFocus ranks the profitability of Coty at 4 out of 10, which indicates poor profitability.
+Investing in profitable companies is generally less risky, especially those with consistent profitability over the long term.
+Coty has been profitable 4 times over the past 10 years.
+Its operating margin of 9.67% ranks better than 72.46% of the companies in the Consumer Packaged Goods industry, indicating fair profitability.

-Growth is a critical factor in the valuation of a company.
-If a company's business is growing, it usually creates value for its shareholders, especially if the growth is profitable.
-Conversely, if a company's revenue and earnings are declining, the value of the company will decrease.
-Coty's 3-year average revenue growth rate is worse than 71.32% of 1719 companies in the Consumer Packaged Goods industry.
-Coty's 3-year average EBITDA growth rate is 0%, which ranks worse than 0% of 1527 companies in the Consumer Packaged Goods industry.
+One of the most crucial factors in a company's valuation is growth.
+Companies that grow faster create more value for shareholders.
+However, Coty's average annual revenue growth of 0.3% ranks worse than 71.39% of the companies in the Consumer Packaged Goods industry.

 ROIC vs WACC